 - Free text comments raising concerns about patient safety and bullying and undermining.

 Answers to multiple choice questions

 The reports we produce from your answers to multiple choice questions are aggregated and anonymised.
 This means that individual responses cannot be identified and your answers remain confidential.

-Your individual answers to multiple choice questions will be accessed by, and visible only to, our staff who are responsible for delivering surveys and research into medical education and training, and their appointed agents or research partners, under strict confidentiality agreements.
+Your individual answers to multiple choice questions will be accessed by, and are visible only to, our staff who are responsible for delivering surveys and research into medical education and training, and their appointed agents or research partners, under strict confidentiality agreements.